preciousonah/Capstone-Project/README.md

 - As a traveller, I want to find the best locations to visit in this new city.
 - As a traveller, I need to know the best way to get to each location.
 - As a traveller, I want to be able to access this planning website even while on the road (through my phone).
+- As a traveller, I want to print out my itinerary after planning it online.
 - As a planner, I want to find the best order of places to visit to maximize the amount of time I have at each location.
 - As a planner, I want to personalize my website/planner.
 - As a planner, I want to create different lists so my ideas don't become convoluted.